 Gang Intervention and Gang Prevention

-PRIMARY PREVENTION, SECONDARY PREVENTION, TERTIARY PREVENTION, or INTERVENTION?
+PRIMARY PREVENTION, SECONDARY PREVENTION, or INTERVENTION?

 The Department of Justice and other agencies often use these terms.
 Here are the most common definitions:

-This means your resources need to be specific to such factors as age, reading level, male or female gander, language (English and Spanish, for example), the behavioral issues (such as aggression or violence, behavioral health issues such as conduct disorder, ADHD, oppositional defiant disorder), the loctino in which the program is presented (school, correctional setting, after-school program, community agency), and type of presenter (peer counselor, credentialed professional law enforcement, teacher, etc.).
+Programs need to include resources which are tailored to the specific population they are serving.
+This means your resources need to be specific to such factors as age, reading level, male or female gander, language (English and Spanish, for example), the behavioral issues (such as aggression or violence, behavioral health issues such as conduct disorder, ADHD, oppositional defiant disorder), the location in which the program is presented (school, correctional setting, after-school program, community agency), and type of presenter (peer counselor, credentialed professional law enforcement, teacher, etc.).
 Another critical question is the degree of severity of the issue.